-How to Build a Beginner Bird House- attract songbirds to your yard by building this beginner-friendly birdhouse.
+How to Build a Beginner Bird House- attract songbirds to your yard by building this beginner-friendly, easy DIY birdhouse.

 Your feathered friends are sure to love this nesting box!
 Last spring I built 3 of these Easy Modern Birdhouses and the birds took to them right away.
 I decided to add a few more houses this year.
 I went with a classic design this time.
 This is a fun, woodworking project that can be made in less than an hour using only one board.